Rodrigo Duterte: War on Drugs

-Duterte campaigned to eliminate illegal drugs in the country within three to six months, but later admitted he miscalculated the gravity of the drug problem after taking office as he based his approach to that of Davao City during his tenure as the city's mayor.
-He cited the difficulty in border control against illegal drugs due to the country's long coastline and lamented that government officials and law enforcers themselves were involved in the drug trade.
+Duterte campaigned to eliminate illegal drugs in the country within three to six months, but later acknowledged he miscalculated the severity of the problem as he based his approach to that of Davao City during his tenure as the city's mayor.
+Stating it would take him his entire term to eradicate it, he cited the difficulty in border control due to the country's fragmented geography and lamented that several government officials and law enforcers were involved in drug trafficking.
+Before leaving office, he implored president-elect Bongbong Marcos to continue tackling the illegal drug problem, but declined an appointment offer as Marcos' drug czar, expressing a desire to retire.
+By the end of Duterte's term, the number of drug suspects killed since Duterte took office was officially tallied by the government as 6,252; human rights groups, however, claim drug casualties reached as high as 12,000 to 30,000.